ndugger/webmake/readme.md

 WebMake supports bundling and code splitting in the form of Web Bundles.

 ### Compiler API
-Compiler was just rewritten to be more functional, documentation WIP
+Compiler was just rewritten to be more functional, documentation WIP.

 ```typescript
 export async function webmake(path: string, compatabilityTarget = ModuleCompatabilityTarget.HTML): Promise<WebBundle> {